Heather E. Connell

 Loeurt Lomor

-Accessibility Tuk Tuk Driver
+Accessibility Driver

 “My name is Loeurt Lomor, I was born in Kralanh district, Siem Reap province.
 I used to work as a mechanic and in tourism.
 I worked in tourism for almost 14 years to support my family and my parents.
-I feel lucky that I can work at Safe Haven as our Tuk Tuk driver.
+I feel lucky that I can work at Safe Haven as our driver.
 I am interested in helping children with disabilities because I can help our community.”

 Kouet Yan